Sampreet/qom/docs/source/index.rst

 .. note:: To run the GUI modules, ``pyqt`` should be installed separately.

-Once the dependencies are installed, the toolbox can be installed via PyPI (last release: v0.9.0) or locally (latest version: v1.0.0).
+Once the dependencies are installed, the toolbox can be installed via PyPI or locally.

+The documentation of the latest release is available `here <https://sampreet.github.io/qom-docs>`_.

 Installing via PyPI
 -------------------